 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of the BA computer information technology program at SNHU include:

-Information technology is projected to be the second largest area of job growth in the United States.
+Between 2010 and 2020, output in computer systems design and related services is projected to grow at a rate of 6.1%, well above the 2.9% growth projected for all industries.
 Employers in the field want employees with broad backgrounds who can develop new solutions.
 Students who integrate their liberal arts studies with CIT programs are valuable and rare.

 Students at Southern New Hampshire University obtain real-world experience in their BA programs.
 Both students and graduates have worked for such companies as Fidelity Investments, eCopy, Cigna and SCD Solutions, to name a few.